-Aquatic macrophytes, and since they are voracious feeders, they are used for control of nuisance aquatic vegetation in small lakes and pond.
+Aquatic macrophytes, and since they are voracious feeders, they are used to control aquatic invasive plants in small lakes and pond.
 They are not effective in controlling filamentous algae (moss) or duckweed problems in ponds.

 85 pounds 8 ounces, 48 inches long- caught in May 2007 by Jesse Lane Greenfield, IA

 The Grass Carp is most often found in large rivers, but is stocked in impoundments, ponds and lakes.
-It prefers swift, warm waters with slack current and aquatic vegetation.
+It prefers swift, warm waters with slack current and aquatic plants.
 In its native habitat, Grass Carp prefer turbulent reaches of large rivers.
-Some investigators have concerns because the Grass Carp’s voracious appetite for aquatic vegetation may lead to the destruction of suitable habitat for many native fish and waterfowl.
+Some investigators are concerned because the Grass Carp’s big appetite for aquatic plants may lead to the destruction of suitable habitat for many native fish and waterfowl.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.